 Tips On Controlling Mealybugs on Plants

-NOTE: Leaf drop can be a sign of insufficient light or pests infestation.
+NOTE: Leaf drops can be a sign of insufficient light or pests infestation.

 Is San Marino Considered Toxic or Poisonous?

-Peperomia are completely non-toxic, but it’s still a good idea to keep them out of the reach of curious pets and kids, who may damage the plant!
+Peperomia is completely non-toxic, but it’s still a good idea to keep them out of the reach of curious pets and kids, who may damage the plant!

 Is San Marino Considered Invasive?

 Peperomia is often described as a baby rubber plant.
 In general, they are good choices for dish gardens, shallow planters, pots, and hanging baskets.